 - Girls in Years 7-11 must remain within the school grounds during the whole of the school day, except when special permission has been given to leave the premises.
 Girls leaving school with permission must sign out at the School Office. - By 4:30pm girls not taking part in supervised activities should normally be on their way home.
-It is not permitted to wait unsupervised outside the front entrance after this time. - Never cycle in the school grounds. - The workshops and the maintenance compound are out of bounds at all times as they contain potentially dangerous machinery/chemicals and materials. - Climbing trees and climbing in and out of buildings is forbidden.
+It is not permitted to wait unsupervised outside the front entrance after this time.

+- In the interest of all members of the community, bikes, scooters, roller blades etc are not permitted. - The workshops and the maintenance compound are out of bounds at all times as they contain potentially dangerous machinery/chemicals and materials. - Climbing trees and climbing in and out of buildings is forbidden.